MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/ribbon-issues-button-visible.md

 > [!WARNING]
 > Do not remove the `Mscrm.HideOnModern` display rule from a command to force a button to appear in the Unified Interface.
 Commands that have the `Mscrm.HideOnModern` display rule are intended for the legacy Web Client interface and are not supported in the Unified Interface, and may not work correctly.

-The in-app tool called **Command Checker** will be used to inspect the ribbon component definitions to help us determine why the button is visible unexpectedly.
+The in-app tool, Command Checker, will be used to inspect the ribbon component definitions to help us determine why the button is visible unexpectedly.

-To enable the **Command Checker** tool, you must append a `&ribbondebug=true` parameter to your Dynamics 365 application URL.
+To enable the Command Checker tool, you must append a `&ribbondebug=true` parameter to your Dynamics 365 application URL.
 For example: `https://yourorgname.crm.dynamics.com/main.aspx?appid=<ID>&ribbondebug=true`.

 :::image type="content" source="media/ribbon-issues-button-visible/enable-command-checker.png" alt-text="Screenshot of the parameter.":::

 > [!NOTE]
-> Currently the **Command Checker** tool only works in a web browser and does not work in Android and iOS apps.
+> Currently the Command Checker tool only works in a web browser and does not work in Android and iOS apps.
 A future update is planned to make this work in these mobile apps.

-Once the **Command Checker** tool has been enabled, within the application in each of the various command bars (global, form, grid, subgrid), there will be a new special "Command checker" :::image type="icon" source="media/ribbon-issues-button-visible/command-checker-button-icon.png" border="false"::: button to open the tool (it may be listed in the "More" overflow flyout menu).
+Once the Command Checker tool has been enabled, within the application in each of the various command bars (global, form, grid, subgrid), there will be a new special "Command checker" :::image type="icon" source="media/ribbon-issues-button-visible/command-checker-button-icon.png" border="false"::: button to open the tool (it may be listed in the "More" overflow flyout menu).

 1. Navigate to the page in the application where the button is displayed.
 1. Locate the command bar that the button is visible in.
 1. Click the "Command checker" :::image type="icon" source="media/ribbon-issues-button-visible/command-checker-button-icon.png" border="false"::: button (it may be listed in the "More" overflow flyout menu).
-1. Find and click your button in the list of buttons displayed in the left-most pane of the **Command Checker** tool.
+1. Find and click your button in the list of buttons displayed in the left-most pane of the Command Checker tool.
 Buttons that are not visible will be denoted by de-emphasized and italicized font along with the **(hidden)** term.
 Buttons that are visible will be displayed with the label in the normal font.
 The following example shows there are two **Appointment** buttons on the activities grid page, and one is expected to be hidden.

     :::image type="content" source="media/ribbon-issues-button-visible/appointment.png" alt-text="Appointment example.":::